haczqyf/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Postdoc in Science of Science
+role: Postdoc in Science of Science and Innovation

 # Organizations/Affiliations
 organizations: